The comprehensive LMS pricing guide: here’s what makes up the cost

 - Content authoring tools 🎨: Not to be confused with course offering tools built inside of an LMS, integrations to authoring tools allow you to easily distribute and replicate learning assets across multiple courses.
 They keep your learners engaged with top-notch content and operate strictly under SCORM compliance.

-- HCM & HRIS 📈: Integrating an HCM/HRIS system (like Ceridian or ADP) to your LMS can provide user provisioning benefits, allows the HCM/HRIS to be the single source of truth for user information, and spot patterns related to the effect of learning on profitability, career development, employee satisfaction, and retention.
+- HCM & HRIS 📈: Integrating an HCM/HRIS system (like Ceridian or ADP using an API) to your LMS can provide user provisioning benefits, allows the HCM/HRIS to be the single source of truth for user information and spot patterns related to the effect of learning on profitability, career development, employee satisfaction, and retention.

-- CRM 💼: Customer relationship management tools (like Salesforce) can be integrated with your LMS to train sales teams with relevant content in the flow-of-work without leaving the software they use most.
+- CRM 💼: Customer relationship management tools (like Salesforce) can be integrated with your LMS using an API to train sales teams with relevant content in the flow of work without leaving the software they use most.